TatsuyaHaga/DSI_codes/README.md

 We note that parallel processing of 12 - 16 threads runs in the codes.

-## DSI\_2Dspace
+## DSI\_2Dspace, DSI\_maze
-Codes for Figure 2 and 3.
+Codes for Figure 2 and 3, and Figure S15.
 Execute `bash batch_all.sh` in each directory, or manually execute individual commands in shell scripts.
 Outputs are figures and txt files in which quantitative values are written.
 Run time was several minutes.

 ## DSI\_spatial\_inference
 Codes for Figure 7.
 To obtain results, execute `batch_multitrial.sh`.
 Five simulations are repeated and summarized by batch_multitrial.sh.
 Run time was about 1 hour per simulation.